In its present form, the Gunnebo Group is a young company. But it has an industrial heritage going back 250 years.

 Gunnebo gets its name from the village of Gunnebo in the south-east of Sweden.
 It was here that Hans Hultman opened a forge in 1764 and started to produce hammers.

-This small business grew steadily until the formation of Gunnebo Bruks Nya AB in 1889 which had several metal-working factories
+The business grew steadily until the formation of Gunnebo Bruks Nya AB in 1889 which had several metal-working factories

 This company later became known as Gunnebo Industries.